AICC/CMI-5_Spec_Current/cmi5_spec.md

 AU’s requirements to conform to this specification are as follows:

-1. Implement the runtime launch interface as defined in Section 8 - Content Launch Mechanisms.
+* Implement the runtime launch interface as defined in Section 8 - Content Launch Mechanisms.

-2. Implement runtime communication defined in the xAPI Specification.
+* Implement runtime communication as defined in the xAPI Specification.

-3. Implement State API requirements in this specification are defined in Section 10.
+* Implement State API requirements in this specification as defined in Section 10.

-4. Implement Profile API requirements in this specification are defined in Section 11.
+* Implement Profile API requirements in this specification as defined in Section 11.

-5. Implement Statement API requirements as defined in the following sub section.
+* Implement Statement API requirements as defined in the following sub section.

 <a name="au_statement_api_requirements"></a>
 ##7.1 AU Statement API Requirements